-Northern New Jersey-based writer penning business, parenting and education stories along with the occasional humor piece.
+Northern New Jersey-based content marketing writer, editor and journalist penning business, tech, health, and education content along with the occasional humor piece.

 In the late 1960s, an unusual crisis struck Wall Street.
 The foe?
 Paper.

 Daily trading volume on the New York Stock Exchange was soaring to new heights, with the average number of shares changing hands more than doubling in just three years.
 But in this era before automated systems and processing, the Street soon became overwhelmed.

 With Smart Internal Comms, Leaks Won’t Sink Your Brand

 You can’t go a week without some sort of corporate internal communications leaking to the outside world: Emails get forwarded, Slack messages get screenshot, even conference calls get recorded.
 If they include something controversial or juicy, those communications will spread like wildfire sustained by an unforgiving news cycle.